healde/Excel-VBA/importation/README.md

 <br>

 - Manualy add connection : Prefix "Query - " is concatenated to query name.
 It should replace the potential existing one.
 - Multiplicate the connection through Vba : It won't replace any existing one.
-If the connection already exists, it adds right side to the name (and without space) the lowest available index starting from 1, whatever the name is ending by a letter or a number.
+If the connection already exists, it adds right side to the choosen name (and without space) the lowest available index starting from 1, whatever the name is ending by a letter or a number.
 -

 ## Special behaviors